Javran/Thinking-dumps/README.md

-I do feel a sense of regret
+# Thinking dumps

-when I found they are plenty of books purchased and links bookmarked keeping unread.
+This repo keeps track of my codes, answers and thinkings when exploring books.

-So I want to fix this, by converting these highly valued things into what they are truly valued for.
+I like to learn things by repeating what others have done, from which I'd like to find something new.

-This repo keeps track of test codes and exercises' answers for the books/links I've read or I'm currently reading.
+So I name this repo "Thinking dumps".

-Please feel free to use the codes or to share your thoughts with me.
+Please feel free to use the codes or share your thinking with me.

-# Seven Languages in Seven Weeks
+## Seven Languages in Seven Weeks

 Author: Bruce A. Tate